ErmanD182/Notes-Keeper/README.md

 # Notes-Keeper
-App built using React to allow user to write and add notes in a visually appealing application
+App built using React to allow user to write and add notes.

 ![image](images/notesPic.png)